nelsandersoncreative/nationalparklist-server/README.md

 1. Clone this repository to your machine, `cd` into the directory and run `npm install`

-2. Create the dev and test databases:
+2. Running the app will automatically create a dev database.
+The migration is handled in src > helpers > createTables.js and the migration is called in server.js.

-`createdb -U postgres -d nationalparkdb` and
+3. Create the test database:

-`createdb -U postgres -d nationalparkdb-test`
+`createdb -U postgres -d nationalparkapp-test`

 3. Create a `.env` and a `.env.test` file in the project root